chicacode/psious-challenge/README.md

 ## Install

+* use npm
-* use npm Git clone repo
+* Git clone repo
-* Use the package manager NPM to install dependencies
+* use the package manager NPM to install dependencies

 ## Stack Technology & Tools